• Art magazine

 KW Institute for Contemporary Art Photo/Photo: Frank Sperling

-Image Source: Goodiel, CC BY-SA 4.0, via Wikimedia Commons
+Image source: GoodieL, CC BY-SA 4.0, via Wikimedia Commons

-Where: Auguststraße 69, 10117 Berlin
+Where: Auguststrasse 69, 10117 Berlin

-BPA // Exhibition 2024: Half-Light
+BPA// Exhibition 2024: Half-Light

 When: until 05.01.25

-05 Boros collection: Minimalism meets history
+05 Boros Collection: Minimalism meets history

-Hidden in a former bunker, the Boros collection a unique atmosphere for modern art.
+Hidden in a former bunker, the Boros Collection a unique atmosphere for modern art.

 06 Hamburger Bahnhof – Mark Bradford: Keep Walking

 Where: Hamburger Bahnhof, Invalidenstr.
-50, middle
+50, Mitte

 When: until 18.05.25